rmoff/rmoff-blog/content/post/lafs01e06.md

 SQLException : SQL state: null java.sql.SQLFeatureNotSupportedException: FlinkConnection#clearWarnings is not supported yet.
 ErrorCode: 0
 ```

 `SQLFeatureNotSupportedException` is a recurred theme with the Flink JDBC Driver.
-In this case it's [`clearWarnings`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#clearWarnings--) that isn't supported.
+In this case, it's [`clearWarnings`](https://docs.oracle.com/javase/8/docs/api/java/sql/Connection.html#clearWarnings--) that isn't supported.

 Even if I go into the code and comment out the call to `clearWarnings` and rebuild jisql (_look at me delving into Java code which I have no idea about what I'm doing!_ 🤪), it soon bombs out on further `SQLFeatureNotSupportedException` errors.